 Explore now: Can you use antibacterial wet wipes on your bum?

 Do antibacterial wipes kill viruses?
-As mentioned in the discussion, not all antibacterial wipes have different ingredients and how they work.
-Besides the usual ones, there are still antibacterial wipes that kill viruses.
-However, it is important to note that you need to choose the right product for the intended use, specifically check the certifications listed on the package carefully.
-If you want to be consulted with any questions, please contact DHTI immediately for timely support.
+As mentioned before, antibacterial wipes are made to kill bacteria effectively but they don’t work well on viruses.Therefore, it is important to note that you need to choose the right product for the intended use, specifically check the certifications listed on the package carefully.
+If you have any questions, please contact us for more details.

 Dong Hiep Trading and Investment Joint Stock Company: